How to Prepare for Hurricanes When You Live a Few Hundred Miles Inland

 Their prediction has it reaching us Friday instead of Thursday.
 Personally, I plan to have everything in place by Wednesday.
 You just never know when it comes to Mother Nature.

-How should you prepare for Hurricane Florence?
+How should you prepare for a hurricane?

 If you are going to leave, do so before everyone else is panicking to get out of the way of the hurricane.
 If you are going to evacuate, by making plans early, you can still reserve a hotel much further inland while some are still available.
 You can make plans to find one that is pet-friendly or find a kennel that will take your furbabies.
 If you wait until the last minute, you could end up in some unpleasant shelter.